qfpl/applied-fp-course/FUTURE_PLANS.md

 * Add the required instances.
 * Change the function up so that it randomly selects a move, evaluates victory/defeat.

-4 - Type safe tantrums
+N - Type safe tantrums
 ---
 Introduce error handling by breaking REST rules by having our application throw an error when it loses at Rock-Paper-Scissors.